 Contact: Jen Bay Records, P.O.
 Box 184, East Rockaway, NY 11518.
 Web site, www.jenbayjazz.com; e–mail email@example.com or firstname.lastname@example.org

-Dream Steppin'; Too Marvelous for Words; Loved Again; Griff's Riff; Oye DNA; Ballad 2000; Rhymin’ for Simon; Blues to the Left; America; Cheek to Cheek; Pregnant Chad Blues; Pregnant Chad Blues (alternate take) (59:31).
+Dream Steppin'; Too Marvelous For Words; Loved Again; Griff's Riff; Oye DNA; Ballad 2000; Rhymin' For Simon; Blues To The Left; America; Cheek To Cheek; Pregnant Chad Blues; Pregnant Chad Blues (Alternate Fragment).
+(Total Time: 59.39).